paulbricman/paulbricman.github.io/_pages/sponsors.md

 ## sponsors

-Thanks a lot to the people and orgs who believe in the transformative potential of thoughtware and who support me in bringing this vision to life in an [open way](https://github.com/sponsors/paulbricman):
+Thanks a lot to the people and orgs who believe in the potential of thoughtware and who support me in bringing this vision to life in an [open way](https://github.com/sponsors/paulbricman):

 - [Andreas Stuhlmüller](https://stuhlmueller.org/)
 - [Carson Kahn](https://github.com/carsonkahn-external)